ilanschnell/bitarray/doc/represent.rst

     >>> a.tobytes()  # raw buffer
     b'\xce\r\x1cxJ\xf1\xe0'

-Here, the number of pad bits within the last byte, as well as the bit endianness, is not part of the byte buffer itself.
+Here, the number of pad bits within the last byte, as well as the bit-endianness, is not part of the byte buffer itself.
 Therefore, extra work is required to store this information.
 The utility function ``serialize()`` adds this information to a header byte: